tomcuel/Chess_Game_C_IN104/README.md

 # To play the game :
-- click on buttons, depeding on the button you will need to do it twice to make sure that it was really what was attended
+- click on buttons, depending on the button you will need to do it twice to make sure that it was really what was attended (to confirm it)
 - some parameters to choose how to play the game will be chosen through differents menus
 - to start the timer in the game, you will need to press only once the button start
-- then you can play the game, but also quitting it or doing a lot of different things
+- then you can play the game, but also quitting it or doing a lot of different things during it
 - a victory menu suggests you some ways you would like to continue the game into

 # Concerning what has been done :